-As of December 31, 2017, we were in compliance with the terms of our Senior Secured Credit Facility.
+As of December 31, 2018, we were in compliance with the terms of our Senior Secured Credit Facility.
 If an event of default exists under our Senior Secured Credit Facility, the lenders will be able to accelerate the maturity of our Senior Secured Credit Facility and exercise other rights and remedies.
-As of December 31, 2017, each of the following would be an event of default:
+As of December 31, 2018, each of the following would be an event of default:

-- failure to pay any principal of any note or any reimbursement obligation under any letter of credit when due or any interest, fees or other amount within certain grace periods; - failure to perform or otherwise comply with the covenants in our Senior Secured Credit Facility and other loan documents, subject, in certain instances, to certain grace periods; - a representation, warranty, certification or statement in our Senior Secured Credit Facility is incorrect in any material respect when deemed made or confirmed; - failure to make any payment in respect of any other indebtedness in excess of \$50.0 million, any event occurs that permits or causes the acceleration of any such indebtedness or any event of default or termination event under a hedge agreement occurs in which the net hedging obligation owed is greater than \$50.0 million; - voluntary or involuntary bankruptcy or insolvency events involving us or our subsidiary and in the case of an involuntary proceeding, such proceeding remains undismissed and unstayed for the applicable grace period; - one or more adverse judgments in excess of \$50.0 million to the extent not covered by acceptable third-party insurers, are rendered and are not satisfied, stayed or paid for the applicable grace period; - incurring environmental liabilities that exceed \$50.0 million to the extent not covered by acceptable third-party insurers; - the loan agreement or any other loan paper ceases to be in full force and effect, or is declared null and void, or is contested or challenged, or any lien ceases to be a valid, first-priority, perfected lien; - failure to cure any borrowing base deficiency in accordance with our Senior Secured Credit Facility; - a change of control, as defined in our Senior Secured Credit Facility; and - an "event of default" under the indentures governing our Senior Unsecured Notes.
+- failure to pay any principal of any note or any reimbursement obligation under any letter of credit when due or any interest, fees or other amount within certain grace periods; - failure to perform or otherwise comply with the covenants in our Senior Secured Credit Facility and other loan documents, subject, in certain instances, to certain grace periods; - a representation, warranty, certification or statement in our Senior Secured Credit Facility is incorrect in any material respect when deemed made or confirmed; - failure to make any payment in respect of any other indebtedness in excess of \$50.0 million, any event occurs that permits or causes the acceleration of any such indebtedness or any event of default or termination event under a hedge agreement occurs in which the net hedging obligation owed is greater than \$50.0 million; - voluntary or involuntary bankruptcy or insolvency events involving us or our subsidiary and in the case of an involuntary proceeding, such proceeding remains undismissed and unstayed for the applicable grace period; - one or more adverse judgments in excess of \$50.0 million to the extent not covered by acceptable third-party insurers, are rendered and are not satisfied, stayed or paid for the applicable grace period; - · incurring environmental liabilities that exceed \$50.0 million to the extent not covered by acceptable third-party insurers; - the loan agreement or any other loan paper ceases to be in full force and effect, or is declared null and void, or is contested or challenged, or any lien ceases to be a valid, first-priority, perfected lien; - · failure to cure any borrowing base deficiency in accordance with our Senior Secured Credit Facility; - a change of control, as defined in our Senior Secured Credit Facility; and - an "event of default" under the indentures governing our Senior Unsecured Notes.

-Additionally, our Senior Secured Credit Facility provides for the issuance of letters of credit, limited in the aggregate to the lesser of \$20.0 million and the total availability under the facility.
-No letters of credit were outstanding as of

-December 31, 2017.
-See Note 5.f to our consolidated financial statements included elsewhere in this Annual Report for further discussion of our Senior Secured Credit Facility.
+Additionally, the Senior Secured Credit Facility provides for the issuance of letters of credit, limited to the lesser of total capacity or \$80.0 million.
+See Note 7.d to our consolidated financial statements included elsewhere in this Annual Report for further discussion of our Senior Secured Credit Facility.

 Senior Unsecured Notes.
-The following table presents principal amounts and applicable interest rates for our outstanding Senior Unsecured Notes as of December 31, 2017:
+The following table presents principal amounts and applicable interest rates for our outstanding Senior Unsecured Notes as of December 31, 2018: